Home » Current Course Material » PECN 6000, What’s Happening to Democratic Capitalism?

 ★ Tucker (2018).
 Unelected Power: The Quest for Legitimacy in Central Banking and the Regulatory State.
 Princeton: Princeton University Press.

 ○ Mashaw (2018).
 Reasoned Administration and Democratic Legitimacy: How Administrative Law Supports Democratic Government.
-Cambrdige, UK ; New York, NY: Cambridge University Press.
+New York: Cambridge University Press.

 ★ Sunstein and Vermeule (2020).
 Law & Leviathan: Redeeming the Administrative State.
 Cambridge, Massachusetts: The Belknap Press of Harvard University Press.